Rangerz132/spendguard-app/README.md

 - Add a "Create Budget" page (In Progess)
 - Improve the "SignIn" / "SignUp" page visually (In Progess)
 - Implement the date comparaison (To Do)
-- Improve the "SignIn" / "SignUp" page visually (In Progess)
+- Improve the performence globally (To Do)
 - Add an "Onboarding" page (To Do)
 - Add an "Edit Profile" page (To Do)
 - Enhance responsiveness for different devices (To Do)